 This naturally forming waterfall during the wet season or after any large rainfall event is a wonderful experience.
-Enjoy a leisurely drive out towards Conway through lush agriculture land until you reach the waterfalls.
+Enjoy a leisurely drive out to Cedar Creek Falls through lush agriculture land until you reach the waterfalls.

 With a plunge pool perfect for cooling off on a hot summers day, a climb to the top of the waterfall and beyond or space to relax under a shady tree, this is a nice way to experience the Whitsunday flora and fauna.